1AVINASH/theory/python.md

 ## Metaclass
+* A class that defines how other classes are created
+* It is often described as the "class of a class"

 ## Garbage Collection
+### Reference Counting
+    *  Python Stores the count of each object by the number of times it is referenced.
+When the reference is deleted (or goes out of scope), the count is decreased
+    * When the reference count hits 0, the object is destroyed

 ## ASGI (Asynchronous server gateway interface)
 * It's a specification that defines how web servers and frameworks communicate in Python, particularly when dealing with asynchronous operations